rivt-info/rivtinfo.github.io/index.md

 Engineering documents (e.g. calculations and drawings) are like road maps.
 Good maps reduce the chance of getting lost or making wrong turns.
 Road maps only need updates when new roads are built, not re-creation from scratch.
-Many engineering technologies are changing slowly and ssembling from existing documents saves time and reduces errors, compared to writing them from scratch.
+Many engineering technologies are changing slowly and assembling documents from existing material saves time and reduces errors, compared to writing from scratch.

 **rivt** is designed for document sharing and reuse.
 In **rivt** it's easy to edit and recombine arbitrary document components, including: